selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

     sudo apt upgrade -y  # installation of the sw sudo apt install linux-generic linux-headers-generic linux-image-generic # install the "The following packages have been kept back:"

-Add to Virtualbox additional add-on to improve the graphical user interface of the VM.
+**Troubleshooting screen size/resolution of your OSGeoLive Virtual Machine**

+If the screen is very small try to enlarge, and if the enlargement is not working properly try to reboot.
+If you still have issues after the reboot, there are mainly two options:
+1) Re-intall the Virtual Box guest edition
+2) Use arandr for setting a customized resolution

+1) Re-intall the Virtual Box guest edition

+Sometime the Virtual Box guest edition is not installed correctly so you have to do the procedure described below.

+From the Virtualbox menu press Device > Insert Guest Addition CD image

 If during the installation some screen pop-up asking some question just accept the default option.

-From the Virtualbox menu press Device > Insert Guest Addition CD image

 The download procedure will start and a screen will pop up: